 SCIENCE AT KING ECGBERT SCHOOL

-The KS3 Science curriculum is taught throughout Years 7 and 8 and the first term of Year 9.
-In Year 7 students are taught in mixed ability groups.
-In Year 8 and Year 9, students are set by ability.
+The KS3 Science curriculum is taught throughout Years 7, 8 and 9.
+In Year 7 all students are taught in mixed ability groups.
 All students follow the same schemes of learning in which science skills and knowledge are concurrently developed.

-Students will then make a choice whether to follow the combined science courses in Year 10 and Year 11 or choose the three separate Science GCSE courses (Biology, Chemistry and Physics).
+During the option process in Y9 students make a choice whether to follow the combined science courses in Year 10 and Year 11 or choose the three separate Science GCSE courses (Biology, Chemistry and Physics).
+All students have a free choice of whether to study separate sciences or the combined course.

 Year 10 and Year 11